akheelnazim/ubex_quiz/README.md

 NPSC wants to display a week's worth of shipment data on their dashboard and has requested UBEX to provide an API endpoint to retrieve the latest statistics.
 ## Setup
-- Run in XAMPP Apache Server
+- Run the repository in XAMPP Apache Server.
-- Import the ubex.sql file for the database
+- Import the ubex.sql file for the database in MySQL.
 - Hit the API endpoint `/ubex/api/npsc` with selected value, for example [Example Link](http://localhost/ubex/api/npsc/?select_date_time=2020-02-1%2002:55:18)

 ## Implementation